 This guide will help you prepare for an appointment with your doctor and support an efficient, informative, and helpful consultation.

-It outlines the types of questions your doctor may ask you during the consultation.
-It also provides a list of the most pertinent questions you should ask your doctor during the appointment.
+It outlines the types of questions your doctor may ask you during the consultation, as well as questions you'll want to consider asking.

 Click the buttons below to listen to what a normal, healthy heartbeat sounds like and compare it to how hearts with different types of heart valve disease sound.
 Note: the sounds are best heard when using headphones rather than computer or device audio.Aortic StenosisMitral RegurgitationMild Pulmonary StenosisTricuspid Regurgitation